-Exhibits should illustrate the exhibitor's involvement in performing arts.
+Exhibits must illustrate the exhibitor's involvement in performing arts, during the current 4-H year.
 Involvement may be as a performer, technical support staff, reviewer or observer.

-- 1164 Theatre Arts Journal Journal in a notebook or folder including project experiences, internet research, sketches and other creations.
+- 1164--Theatre Arts Journal Journal in a notebook or folder including project experiences, internet research, sketches and other creations.
 Journal pages can be downloaded from the Theatre Arts website n4hccs.org.
-Must include at least 8 pages of material. - 1165 Prop any object or material constructed by exhibitor for use in a production.
-Examples: backdrop, scenery, mask - 1166 Script an original sketch, scene or play written by the exhibitor - 1167 Documentation notebook, posters or 3-dimensional exhibits about involvement in live performances - 1168 Other any performing arts exhibit or project falling outside the categories described above
+Must include at least 8 pages of material. - 1165--Prop any object or material constructed by exhibitor for use in a production.
+Examples: backdrop, scenery, mask - 1166-Script an original sketch, scene or play written by the exhibitor - 1167-Documentation notebook, posters or 3-dimensional exhibits about involvement in live performances - 1168-Other any performing arts exhibit or project falling outside the categories described above